Darcyddx/darcyddx.github.io/_pages/about.md

 ## News 📪

-- 2025-09-18 — *Graph Your Own Prompt* accepted at **NeurIPS 2025**.
+- 2025-09-18 — *Graph Your Own Prompt* was accepted at **NeurIPS 2025**.
+- 2025-07-08 — Delivered an invited talk *Echoes in the Model: When Features Reflect Predictions* at the [Data61/CSIRO](https://research.csiro.au/data61/) ICVG Reading Group.
 - 2025-03-17 — Appointed as an **ARC Research Hub Scholar** at Griffith University.
-- 2025-03-16 — *The Journey of Action Recognition* received the **Best Paper Award** at the Companion Proceedings of the ACM Web Conference 2025.
+- 2025-03-16 — *The Journey of Action Recognition* won the [Best Paper Award](https://darcyddx.github.io/files/Best%20Paper%20Award.pdf) at the Companion Proceedings of the ACM Web Conference 2025.
-- 2025-01-28 — *The Journey of Action Recognition* accepted for Oral Presentation at the Companion Proceedings of the ACM Web Conference 2025.
+- 2025-01-28 — *The Journey of Action Recognition* was accepted for Oral Presentation at the Companion Proceedings of the ACM Web Conference 2025.
-- 2025-01-28 — *Do Language Models Understand Time?* accepted for Oral Presentation at the Companion Proceedings of the ACM Web Conference 2025.
+- 2025-01-28 — *Do Language Models Understand Time?* was accepted for Oral Presentation at the Companion Proceedings of the ACM Web Conference 2025.
-- 2024-11-13 — Joined the **TIME Lab** (ANU) as a **Research Assistant**.
+- 2024-11-13 — Joined the **TIME Lab** as a **Research Assistant** at ANU.

 ---
 ✨ **This site is a place to share my research, projects, and experiences!**